jillinc22/Pharmastar-Website/README.md

 # Pharmastar-Website
- A simple website made in HTML, CSS, JS
+ A simple website made in HTML, CSS, JS(Bootstrap)